 If your ancestor has multiple details associated with a fact (such as conflicting dates of birth), select which will be “preferred.”
 Preferred facts will generally be displayed in reports and other exported versions of your tree, but Family Tree Maker will still maintain this alternate information (useful if you’re still determining which data is correct).

 You can change how your ancestors’ names are formatted in bulk under Tools>Convert Names, handy if they’ve been capitalized inconsistently.
 Likewise, Family Tree Maker can help standardize your place names.
 Under Tools>Resolve All Place Names, you’ll see all locations that Family Tree Maker doesn’t recognize.
 The tool provides a suggested standardized place name, and you can either accept the suggested alternative or ignore it altogether.
 Click Other to search for another spelling of the place name.

 7. Document censuses.

 Use the Census fact to indicate if your ancestor appeared in an enumeration.
-In the Date field, use the full date—including the day and month the enumerator visited.
+In the Date field, use the full date—including the official day and month the census was taken that year.
+(See our list.)
 Likewise, type the full address in the Place field.
 You can also upload and attach an image of the census return (or any record image, for that matter).